 poster mulembe in numbers

 What’s the story of Mulembe in numbers?
 We lift key population metrics from the preliminary report of the Kenya population census of 2019 to tell the story of Mulembe.
-Moreover, we also provide context through narrative touching on important past and present population events that might have shaped the numbers as we consume them today. … Read more
+Moreover, … Read more

 Busia Residents Joy As The Long Awaited Tarmacking Of Busia Malaba Road Inches To Completion